 “Teaching Executive Functions to Children with ADHD: A Course for Teachers (and Parents) [Video Replay & Podcast #247]

-Access the video replay, listen to the podcast episode (#247), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on August 13, 2019.
+Access the video replay, listen to the podcast episode (#247), and download the slide presentation for this ADHD Experts webinar originally broadcast on August 13, 2019.

 Most teachers and parents recognize weak executive functions when they see them: disorganized projects, incomplete homework, last-minute cramming for a big test, forgotten or delayed chores.
 But strategies for strengthening these vital skills are less obvious.
 Why?
 First, you must understand how ADHD symptoms affect EFs at school and at home.